HalaAshraf/Prediction-using-Supervised-ML/README.md

 # Prediction-using-Supervised-ML

-Predicting the percentage of a student based on study hours.
+Predicting the score of a student based on study hours.